Subcritical multiplicative chaos for regularized counting statistics from random matrix theory: Proof of the main results

 \end{theorem}

-As mentioned in the introduction, the condition $\gamma^{2}q < 2d$ for the existence of the limiting moments \eqref{moments_limit} is sharp and is related to the convergence of certain Selberg integrals.
-The remainder of this section is devoted to the proof of theorem~\ref{thm:L^2_phase} and of an extension, proposition~\ref{thm:L^q_weak}, in the case where there is a coupling of the fields $X_{N,\epsilon}(u)$ for different $N>0$.
-This applies for instance to the sine process discussed in section~\ref{sect:sine}.
-Note that to prove the existence of the measure $\mu^\gamma$ in the $L^2$-phase and the convergence of moments, it is clear from our assumptions that one can use the same argument as in the proof of proposition~\ref{L^2_GMC}.
-However, to identify that this measure has the same distribution as $\nu_{T}^\gamma$, it is simpler to first establish that $\mu_{N,\epsilon}^\gamma$ converges in distribution in the weak regime and then to show that the strong and weak limits coincide; c.f.~lemma~\ref{thm:weak_cvg} and lemma~\ref{thm:L^2_Cauchy} respectively.
+As mentioned in the introduction, the condition $\gamma^{2}q < 2d$ for the existence of the limiting moments \eqref{moments_limit} is sharp and is related to the convergence of certain multiple integrals, which in case $d=1$ are related to Selberg integrals.
+The remainder of this section is devoted to the proof of Theorem~\ref{thm:L^2_phase} and of an extension, Lemma~\ref{thm:L^q_weak}, in the case where there is a coupling of the fields $X_{N,\epsilon}(u)$ for different $N>0$.
+This applies for instance to the sine process discussed in Section~\ref{sect:sine}.
+Note that to prove the convergence of the measure $\mu^\gamma_{N,\delta_N}$ and its moments in the $L^2$-phase, it is clear from our assumptions that one can use the same argument as in the proof of Proposition~\ref{L^2_GMC}.
+However, to identify that this measure has the same distribution as $\nu^\gamma$, it is simpler to first establish that $\mu_{N,\epsilon}^\gamma$ converges in distribution in the weak regime and then to show that the strong and weak limits coincide; c.f.~Lemma~\ref{thm:weak_cvg} and Lemma~\ref{thm:L^2_Cauchy} respectively.